k-ahn2/wps2/docs/installation/INSTALLATION.md

 ## Configuring `env.json`

 There is no requirement to edit `env.json`to get started - the default configuration will enable WPS to run and function.
-Edit env.json if you:
+Edit `env.json` if you:
 - Change the TCP Port
 - Increase WPS Applciation or Database logging
 - Configure notifications

+Any new keys should be added to `env.py`, which will automatically add them to `env.json` on startup.

 | Parameter | Data Type | Default | Notes |
 | - | :-: | :-: | :- |